lynxthecat/cake-dual-ifb/README.md

 - firstly, determine the DSCPs associated with upload packets; and
 - secondly, apply those DSCPs to corresponding download packets associated with the same connection.

+ This is achieved by setting the DSCPs to the 'conntrack marks' on upload, using nftables, and restoring those DSCPs from the 'conntrack marks' on download, using tc-ctinfo.

  This additionally requires package:

 - kmod-sched-ctinfo